alnibo/milestone-project-3-workout/README.md

 ### Responsiveness testing

+Ensuring its responsiveness this website was tested across different mobile, tablet and desktop devices using Chrome developer tools.
+In a second step it was then tested across the most common internet browsers (Safari, Chrome, Internet Explorer, and Firefox), making sure it is compatible.
+For a detailed overview, please see this excel file [here](https://github.com/alnibo/milestone-project-3-workout/blob/master/Testing-resp-comp.pdf).

 ### User stories testing

 #### User story 1
 - Each user can create their own account by clicking on 'Register' and filling out the register form.
 In order to register the user needs to input a new username that has not been used yet and enter a password, which needs to be repeated to confirm.
 Once registered the user is redirected to the login page, where he / she can log in.

 #### User story 2
-- On the 'My Exercises' page the user is able to delete the user account by clicking the 'Delete Account' button and confirming in the pop up window.
-With doing this all added exercises and votes are removed as well.
+- On the 'My Exercises' page the user is able to delete the user account by clicking the 'Delete Account' button and confirming it in the pop up window.
+With doing this all added exercises and votes are removed from the database.

 #### User story 3
 - By clicking on the 'Login' button and filling out the Login form with an existing username and password any user can log in to see all exercises that are available in the database.
 Without being logged in it is not possible to access the exercises.
 Having a 'Logout' button in the navbar on the top makes it easy for the user to log out once he / she is done.